zortax/zgui/docs/guide/layering.md

 | L7 | runtime and tooling | The frame pipeline, the umbrella crate, the test instruments. |
 | L8 | product | The component library, the inspector, the worked applications. |

-`cargo xtask ledger` fails the build on a violation.
-It is a gate, not a convention.
+`cargo xtask ledger` checks the manifest graph against the implementation-phase order.
+It also checks the named architectural edges in this guide.
+The layer label documents the classification;
+the ledger checks the actual dependencies.

 ## Why the rule earns its cost